Genre: Drama/Biography

 Instead of solely focusing the story on Barbe-Nicole rise in the industry, the drama relies heavily on repeated flashbacks detailing Francois’ romanticism and his slow descend into madness which resulted in his death possibly from suicide although it was listed officially as typhoid.
 The champagne business is definitely an interesting one.
 It’s a pity that Napper and screenwriter Erin Dignam choses to ignore the technical aspects of it and simply gives audiences a mere glimpse into the production process.

 Besides Bennett, there’s also Sam Riley who turns in a fine performance as Francois’ best friend and Barbe-Nicole’s secret lover in the later part of their business relationship.
 There isn’t much of a payoff in their romance noting that it’s scandalicious at that time for a widow to be acquitted with a man.
-An erupt court scene involving Barbe-Nicole being accused of being unfit to run the business comes across more as a filler to end the movie on a high note.
+An abrupt court scene involving Barbe-Nicole being accused of being unfit to run the business comes across more as a filler to end the movie on a high note.

 For all its flaws, Widow Clicquot is a beautiful biography to sit through.
 There’s a mix of feminism, romance, tragedy and fine period elements thrown in.
 If it’s giving you some Joe Wright vibes, yes indeed it’s produced by Wright and Bennett happens to be his partner off-screen as well.
 Clearly, this is a movie that deserved more screen time given the brief 88 minutes runtime feels unsatisfactory to a certain extent.
 Perhaps the filmmakers are hinting us to go out and try out some yellow-label Veuve Clicquo.